kernelci/kernelci-project/kernelci.org/content/en/docs/org/members.md

 ---
 title: "Members"
-date: 2021-09-07
+date: 2021-09-23
 description: "Member companies who fund the KernelCI project"
 weight: 1
 ---

-The success of the KernelCI project will be driven by contributions from our developer community and organizations joining as members.
+The success of the KernelCI project is driven by contributions from our developer community and organizations joining as members.

 Learn how your organization can contribute to the project now by [sending us an